ON THE ISSUES

 Everyone benefits from regular health check-ups, preventive screenings, and treatment in the earliest stages of disease.
 Access to quality and affordable health care must be a right for all Americans.
 There are compelling proposals for Universal Coverage, such as Medicare For All, that warrant a thorough examination.
 And the ACA made significant improvements to our health care system, such as protecting individuals with pre-existing conditions, that must continue.
 But the cost of health insurance is still a barrier for many.

 In the real world, away from the policy debates, health insurance alone does not always ensure access to health care or good health.
 Visits to the doctor may help our elders manage diabetes or hypertension, but those visits cannot prevent traumatic injury among people living in communities with high rates of violence.
 There are communities in our District with no grocery stores and sub-standard housing.
 There are impoverished neighborhoods in Baltimore City where rates of infant mortality, HIV, and life expectancy are equivalent to developing nations in Africa and Asia.
+The Opioid Crisis is an ongoing concern.
+In the years that Saafir served as Chief Operating Officer of the Baltimore-based I Can’t We Can program, over 15,000 addicts were brought into recovery.

 The solution to poor health has many dimensions.
 In order to achieve good health throughout Maryland’s 7th Congressional District, all of our citizens need access to food that is fresh and nutritious, stable housing that is safe and affordable, living wage jobs, a physical environment free of violence, and access to affordable health care.
+Saafir is concerned about families’ Nutrition in low-income communities, and has experience establishing youth-led urban farms in food deserts which grew 65,000 pounds of vegetables and fruit last year, much of which was donated.
+Next year, even larger urban acreage is on track to produce closer to 500,000 pounds.